Alamance, North Carolina

 Alamance is a village in Alamance County, North Carolina, United States.
 It is part of the Burlington, North Carolina Metropolitan Statistical Area.
-The population was 951 at the 2010 census, up from 310 at the 2000 census.
+The population was 988 at the 2020 census.

 History

 Alamance was the site of the largest conflict of the War of the Regulation on May 16, 1771.
 Governor William Tryon's decisive victory over a force of 2,000 Regulators effectively ended the war (Battle of Alamance).
 The region around Alamance was also the site of a defeat of British Loyalists in the American Revolutionary War in a skirmish known as Pyle's Massacre on February 25, 1781.

 Alamance played a significant role in the development of the textile industry in the South.
 In 1837 Edwin Michael Holt, son of a local farmer, built the Alamance Cotton Mill at Alamance.
 In 1849, Holt began converting this spinning mill into a looming mill that produced the well-known "Alamance Plaids."
 This was the first factory-dyed cotton cloth produced south of the Potomac.
 The Holt family subsequently built scores of mills across the state, as well as becoming involved in banking, railroads, politics and other ventures.

-The Alamance Battleground State Historic Site, Alamance Mill Village Historic District, L. Banks Holt House, and Altamahaw Mill Office are listed on the National Register of Historic Places.
+The Alamance Battleground State Historic Site, Alamance Mill Village Historic District, and L. Banks Holt House, are listed on the National Register of Historic Places.

 The name is said to have been given by German settlers, from the Native American word allamanca.